mkvakic-dhmz/Face-Detection-For-Python-Demo/README.md

 This project uses the [Face Detection For Python using ONNX](https://github.com/IntelliProve/face-detection-onnx) package which is an ONNX version of [Face Detection For Python](https://github.com/patlevin/face-detection-tflite).
 Those packages perform face recognition tasks.
 Using the ONNX version helps keeping the dependencies small and fast to install.
 The project structure is as follows:

 * `face.py`: The main code including the test.
+    * `face-gpu.py`: GPU version of the main code
 * `.gitlab-ci.yml`: The GitLab CI/CD pipeline configuration file.
 * `Dockerfile`: The Dockerfile used to build the Docker container.
+* `face.def`: Apptainer definition file for the `face.py` application
-* `Singularity.def`: The Singularity definition file used to build the Singularity container.
+    * `face-gpu.def`: Apptainer definition file for the `face-gpu.py` application
+* `face.sh`: Bash script to perform face detection
+    * `face.slurm`: Slurm script for submission on the ECMWF's cluster
+    * `face-gpu.slurm`: Slurm script for submission on the ECMWF's cluster

 ## Requirements
 ------------